dnv-opensource/dds-fmu/docs/index.md

 A typical workflow can be summarised with these main steps:

+-   Change directory: `cd /to/path/with/dds-fmu.fmu`
 -   Decompress the FMU: `unzip dds-fmu.fmu`
 -   Edit configuration files in `resources/config/`, see details in @ref sec_configuration.
 -   [ ] Make bundled tool executable (Linux): `chmod +x resources/tools/linux64/repacker`
--   Create a new FMU: `resources/tools/linux64/repacker create -v -o new/dds-fmu.fmu .`
+-   Create a new FMU: `resources/tools/linux64/repacker create -v -o dds-fmu.fmu /to/path/with/`

 ## Configuration {#sec_configuration}